-On March 30, 2007 one thousand and three hundred people logged into EVE Online—an online science fiction virtual world—to participate in what was to be the largest battle in the history of the internet.
+On March 30, 2007, 1,300 pilots logged into EVE Online—an online science fiction virtual world—to participate in what was to be the largest battle in the history of the internet.

-A mammoth fleet of 1,000 starships—from blazing fast interceptors to hulking siege ships—warped into a star system called "F-TE1T" in staggered squadrons of 250 at a time, and began preparing their ships for a siege like a medieval army busily building catapults.
-Their largest ships came to a halt and slowly unfurled their massive weapons batteries, ready to unload on the target of this invasion: a shipyard believed to be constructing a Titan-class warship worth approximately $6,000 in 2007 United States currency.
+A mammoth fleet of 1,000 starships—from blazing fast interceptors to hulking siege ships—warped into a star system called F-TE1T in staggered squadrons of 250 at a time, and began preparing their ships for a siege like a medieval army busily building catapults.
+Their largest ships came to a halt and slowly unfurled their massive weapons batteries, ready to unload on the target of this invasion: A shipyard believed to be constructing a Titan-class warship worth approximately $6,000 USD at the time.

-Just a few hundred kilometers away, the shipyard floated in orbit around the only moon of the sixth planet of this star system, a Mars-like planet that was barren and brown and riven with deep canyons.
-Gathered in formation above the shipyard were the other 300 combatants, committed to the defense.
+Just a few hundred kilometers away, the shipyard floated in orbit around the only moon of the sixth planet of this star system, a Mars-like world that was barren and brown and riven with deep canyons.
+Gathered in formation above the shipyard were the other 300 combatants, committed to its defense.

-The two sides stared each other down from across the battlefield until a thousand bolts of laser light erupted from the attacking fleet in unison, and the battle began.
+The two sides stared each other down until a thousand bolts of laser light erupted from the attacking fleet in unison, and the battle began.
 The defense of the shipyard seemed utterly hopeless in the face of such overwhelming odds, but the defending fleet's leader had a plan.

 EVE Online is a unique video game in part because its players don't have to fight.
 Far from the likes of Halo or Call of Duty, combat is not necessarily the point of EVE.
 Its players can use their starships to do whatever they wish.
 Miners can set up shop in an asteroid field to collect resources to sell.
 Engineers can create ship construction agencies.
 Economics experts can even set up miniature economies in deep space to facilitate commerce between players.
 Politicians have even come to power and taken command over massive player groups that sometimes number more than 10,000 real human players.